joeriks/napkin-sample/readme.md

 				{node:"GrandChildNode122"}]}]
 	}]

-Node names are literals or strings
+Node names can be literals or strings

 	Node1
 		"Child Node 1"